AndroidPillars/Git/README.md

 ```ruby
 git branch
 ```
-- The asterisk shows the current Branch.
+- The asterisk ididcates the current Branch.

 <b>We can Switch from One Branch to Other Branch</b>,
 ```ruby